 Notable features:

-- Airport-friendly non-metallic construction with cam-locking buckle
+- Airport-friendly non-metallic construction with polycarbonate cam-locking buckle

 - Nylon-blend strong webbing